RikuVan/rxjs-dog-demo/README.md

+# Rxjs + Svelte

+This is primary a demo in using Observables, particularly Rxjs, to handle all the state in an app--in this case the app happens to be Svelte but this doesn't really matter much, except for a few syntax niceties offered by Svelte for handling subscriptions.

+## TODOs

+1. Move the mode handling to Rxjs
+2. Fix bug - if you click, close and try to reopen same modal for breed, it fails
+3. Add auto changing of image in carousel after some delay (should reset after user changes).
+Might also want to improve the logic so that the index scrolls back to the front or end when it hits 0 or end of images.

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.